alanng10/class-lang/Docue/Article/Word/a.md

 Word "color" has meaning that is vision value.

+Word "vision" has meaning that is view in mind.

 Word "red" has meaning that is color col.

 Word "green" has meaning that is color hor.